oracle/oci-react-samples/mtdrworkshop/frontend/Readme.md

   ```
   go build
   ```
+3. If you have never used your laptop for connecting to an Oracle Cloud account, you need to setup an **OCI config file** and create an **API key**
+    * Follow Step #2 in the following doc https://bit.ly/3vM7v2h for that purpose.

-3. Upload a static build into the bucket, using the staci binary.
+4. Upload a static build into the bucket, using the staci binary.
 `-source build` should be the path to `build` from `npm run build` earlier. `-target mtdrworkshop` should be the name of the bucket

 ```